Appointments

 We now record all patient requests electronically

-From the start of April 2026, general practices are legally obligated to capture all patient requests electronically.
+From the start of April 2026, general practices became legally obligated to capture all patient requests electronically.
 This means that no matter how you contact us – whether online, by phone, or in person – your request will be entered into our online consultation system FootFall, so that we can record, review and action it in the right way.

 Appointment Requests